What are the true costs of an industrial accident?

 • Cost of machinery and tools: covers expenses for damage to machinery and tools.

-• Material costs: considers losses of raw material, in-process manufacturing, and finished products.
+• Material costs: consider the losses of raw materials, work in process, and finished products.

-• Cost of facilities and equipment: addresses costs for damage to buildings and facilities.
+• Cost of facilities and equipment: addresses the costs of damage to buildings and facilities.

-• Time costs: represents the cost of work hours lost due to the accident.
+• Time costs: represents the cost of working hours lost due to the accident.

 The sum of these costs weighted by the time lost in production forms the total cost.